MicrosoftDocs/security/compass/identity-capabilities.md

 # Identity capabilities

-This article lists many capabilities that can help with identity.
+This article lists capabilities that can help with identity.

 ## Cloud identity services
 <br>